samcooler/flame_art/flamatik/README.md

 pyenv install 3.12.5
 ```

+It is also reasonable to set some of the higher performance python options, such as -O3, which are "distrusted" by python maintainres.

-This install command takes A Very Long Time on a Pi 3B.
+This install command takes A Very Long Time on a Pi 3B

 Install the necessary python packages, although you also need cmake.